dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/README.md

+# Attention: This project is no longer being used!

+See the project that has replace it, [binary-builder here](https://github.com/cloudfoundry/binary-builder)

 ## CloudFoundry PHP Build Pack Binary Build Scripts

 This is a set of scripts that can be used to build the binary files required by the [CF PHP Build Pack]: